SyncWiz/SpaceShooter-Unity/README.md

 -Basic Shooting: Shoots a bullet that follows a sinusoidal movement.
 -Circle shooting: Shoots in circle pattern.

+These attacks are executed randomly within a constant frame time, when the boss health is below 1/3 it starts a rage mode reducing the time between these random attacks.

 # Challenges during development

 The most challenging thing it has been to have the most complete experience (gameplay, UI, music...) within giving time (12 days), also I hadn't implemented any UI until now on Unity and this has difficulted a bit the development.